 Step 8: Get your Marketing Plan in Place

-All businesses have risks associated with them, and when you add alcohol to the mix, there is an increased likelihood of accidents happening.
-A few of the common types of insurance for a wine tour bus includes:
+All businesses have risks associated with them, and when you add the safety of people and alcohol to the mix, there is an increased likelihood of accidents happening.
+A few of the common types of insurance for a wine tour bus include:

 – General liability insurance to protect the business from property damage or bodily injury.

 – Liquor liability insurance will be needed if you plan to serve alcohol during the trip.

 – Commercial property insurance covers any damage costs to the business’ property, such as furniture, equipment, or roof.

 – Commercial auto insurance covers car accidents if employees get into a work-related accident while driving on the job.